 The Chetwynd Landfill is nearing capacity, with approximately 10 years remaining.
-The PRRD may be able to extend the landfill life in the short-term (by approximately 2 years), however options for expansion or closure and transfer to another facility ne expansion or closure and transfer to another facility needs to be reviewed soon.
+The PRRD may be able to extend the landfill life in the short-term (by approximately 2 years), however options for expansion or closure and transfer to another facility needs to be reviewed soon.